flectra-hq/flectra/doc/howtos/website.rst

 Selling courses
 ---------------

-Flectra also provides business models which allow using or opting in business needs more directly.
-For instance the ``website_sale`` module sets up an e-commerce site based on the products in the Flectra system.
+Odoo also provides business models which allow using or opting in business needs more directly.
+For instance the ``website_sale`` module sets up an e-commerce site based on the products in the Odoo system.
 We can easily make course subscriptions sellable by making our courses specific kinds of products.